OpenEvalProject/evals/manuscripts/elife-10396/v2/manuscript.md

 ## Results

-## A microscopy-based assay to measure chromatin fiber compaction
+### A microscopy-based assay to measure chromatin fiber compaction

 In order to develop a chromatin condensation assay, we reasoned that increased nucleosome-nucleosome interaction might render chromatin less accessible to DNA-binding proteins.
 To test this idea directly, we asked whether chromatin condensation restricted access for heterologous reporter proteins to their binding sites when those are introduced at a chosen chromosomal locus.
-Therefore, we used a yeast strain in which a set of Tet operator (TetO) repeats are inserted at the
+Therefore, we used a yeast strain in which a set of Tet operator (TetO) repeats are inserted at the TRP1 locus on chromosome IV, 15 kb from CEN4, and constitutively expressing the TetR-mCherry fusion protein, which efficiently binds the TetO repeat.
+As a consequence, these cells exhibit a red dot in their nucleus throughout the cell cycle (Figure 1A).
+To test whether the intensity of TetR-mCherry fluorescence possibly varied over the cell cycle, we measured the fluorescence intensity of this dot in G1 cells (unbudded), when the chromatid is decondensed, but not replicated yet, and in late anaphase mother cells, when the chromatid is separated from its sister and has reached full condensation (Figures 1B and 3C; (Neurohr et al., 2011; Sullivan et al., 2004; D'Amours et al., 2004) and see below).
+After subtracting background fluorescence, we noticed a highly significant (p<0.0001), 2–2.5-fold decrease in mCherry fluorescence intensity at the TetO repeats on the anaphase compared with the G1-phase chromosomes (Figure 1A, B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/10396/elife-10396-fig1-v2.jpg)

 **Figure 1.:** (A) Representative images of a cell in G1 and anaphase, containing a TetO array at the TRP1 locus and expressing TetR-mCherry (red).
 Fluorescence intensity of a focus is measured by determining the total fluorescence and subtracting the background, giving the corrected fluorescence intensity.
 Scale bar is 2 µm.
 (B) TetR-mCherry intensities for the indicated wild type (WT) and mutant strains in G1 and anaphase mother cells.
 One way Analysis Of Variance ( ANOVA) was performed to test significance.
 (C) Fluorescence intensity for a wild type strain containing LYS4:LacO and expressing LacI-GFP.
 Student’s t-test was performed to determine significance.
 (D) Anaphase TetR-mCherry intensities for the indicated strains, synchronized in G1 by alpha-factor treatment and released at the indicated temperatures.
 Intensities for G1 were determined 5 min after release from alpha-factor induced arrest.
-All data are means and standard deviation for n>30 cells. **** p<0.0001 and n.s. not significant.DOI: http://dx.doi.org/10.7554/eLife.10396.003
+All data are means and standard deviation for n>30 cells. **** p<0.0001 and n.s. not significant.

 We next asked whether the variations of fluorescence intensity at the TetO repeats reflected changes in H2A/H4 interaction.
 Supporting this view, mutating key residues in the H3 phosphorylation and H4 deacetylation pathway established by (Wilkins et al., 2014) affected these variations (Figure 1B,C).
 Strikingly, mutations that abrogate the mitotic interaction between H2A and H4, such as H3 S10A, hst2∆ and the H4 ∆9–16 mutations, all abolished the reduction in brightness of the TetR-mCherry focus normally observed in anaphase cells (Figure 1B).
 In reverse, mutations that promote constitutive H2A/H4 interaction, such as H3 S10D and H4 K16R, caused the TetR-mCherry focus to constitutively show, that is, even in G1 cells, the low fluorescence intensity normally specific of anaphase cells.
 The effect of the H3 S10D mutation was indeed mediated by the recruitment of Hst2, since the hst2Δ mutation suppressed it; the H3 S10D hst2∆ double mutant cells showed constitutive high brightness, similar to hst2∆ single mutant cells.
 Interestingly, however, introducing the H4 K16R mutation in the hst2∆ mutant cells did not restore the intensity drop normally observed during anaphase, suggesting that H4 K16 is not the sole residue that Hst2 deacetylates to promote nucleosome-nucleosome interaction (Figure 1B).